FrasSmith/frassmith.github.io/about.md

 ---
 layout: default
 title: About Tramfishers.com
+snippet: Just your common or garden about page including a cryptic explanation of the domain name tramfishers.com.
 ---

 Welcome to tramfishers.com, a site set aside for writing, sharing, grumbling and ranting (maybe).